-The Educator Certification Council is responsible for insuring that educator certification candidates possess the basic skills and qualities necessary to perform the duties of a beginning teacher in a professional and Christ-like manner.
-The council is comprised of the academic deans, all education faculty and faculty representing the departments offering educator certification.
+The Educator Certification Council (ECC) is responsible for ensuring that educator certification candidates possess the basic skills and qualities necessary to perform their duties in a professional and Christ-like manner.
+The council is comprised of deans and faculty representing the departments offering educator certification.
+The council meets twice each long semester.
 As required by the Texas Education Agency, the council has established admission requirements for all programs of study leading to educator certification.
-All education program candidates must be admitted into the Educator Certification Program prior to enrollment in the methods block of coursework.
-The council meets at the end of each long semester.
-Undergraduate students must submit a completed application portfolio by October 15/March 15 in order to enroll in Methods courses for the following semester.
+All program candidates must: